Minimum deviation: Minimum angle of dispersion

 The minimum angle of dispersion for white light is the difference in minimum deviation angle between red and violet rays of a light ray through a prism.

 For a thin prism, the deviation of violet light, $\delta_v$ is $(n_v-1)A$ and that of red light, $\delta_r$ is $(n_r-1)A$.
 The difference in the deviation between red and violet light, $(\delta_v-\delta_r)=(n_v-n_r)A$ is called the Angular Dispersion produced by the prism.

 Applications

 Drawing radii to the points of interference reveals that the angles of refraction are equal, thereby proving minimum deviation.

 One of the factors that causes a rainbow is the bunching of light rays at the minimum deviation angle that is close to the rainbow angle (42°).

-It is also responsible for phenomena like halos and sundogs, produced by the deviation of sunlight in mini prisms of hexagonal ice crystals in the air bending light with a minimum deviation of 22°.
+It is also responsible for phenomena like haloes and sundogs, produced by the deviation of sunlight in mini prisms of hexagonal ice crystals in the air bending light with a minimum deviation of 22°.